-The cannabis-derived treatment called Sativex (nabiximols), as referred to above in the discussion paper, has been deemed safe and effective by the Australian Therapeutic Goods Association for reducing spasticity in people with MS. Sativex is a mouth spray with proven benefits for muscle spasticity and motor control, and MS Australia and MS Research Australia would welcome Sativex being made available in Australia if regulations regarding access to cannabis-derived products were to change.
+The cannabis-derived treatment called Sativex (nabiximols) has been approved by the Australian Therapeutic Goods Administration for reducing spasticity in people with MS. Sativex is a mouth spray with proven benefits for muscle spasticity and motor control, and MS Australia and MS Research Australia would welcome Sativex being made available in Australia if regulations regarding access to cannabis-derived products were to change.

 In July 2013 both MSA and MS Research Australia each wrote to the PBAC secretariat in support of the inclusion of Sativex on the Pharmaceutical Benefits Scheme (PBS), although this application was not approved by the PBAC.
-As the national peak bodies for people with MS in Australia we are passionate about the provision of more affordable and accessible treatments that can improve the lives of people with MS, and are guided by the most up-to-date research and evidence-based recommendations to support the application of potential new therapies for MS symptom management.
+As the national peak bodies for people with MS in Australia we are passionate about the provision of affordable and accessible treatments that can improve the lives of people with MS, and are guided by the most up-to-date research and evidence-based recommendations to support the application of potential new therapies for MS symptom management.